 We can boast a number of recognised international and national experts from a wide variety of legal scholarship; ranging from domestic private and public law, to international and European law, as well as contextual, socio-legal and theoretical legal studies.

 We are also closely linked to the Newcastle Institute for Social Renewal.
 Much of our research engages with themes of social renewal and one of our senior members of staff (Professor Hollingsworth) sits on its management board and is theme champion for social justice and citizenship.

 Our postgraduate programmes, both the taught and research based, are informed by these cross-disciplinary and transnational studies, providing our students with an opportunity to participate fully in the research culture of the Law School.

-A good example is our cross-disciplinary Contested Common Land
+A good example is our cross-disciplinary Contested Common Land Project.